-One year left.
+One year left until I can retire early.
 It sure took long enough for this early retirement expert to get here.
 The last four years have been long ones.
 Not bad.
 Just long.
 This journey started well before the blog did.
 Back in the fall of 2014 I was tired, stressed, and felt trapped in a career I had come to depend on for our livelihood.

 Talk about first world problems, right??
 Luckily I came across some dang good writers with blogs that opened my eyes to many new possibilities.
 Extra luckily, I had already started up a real estate rental side gig to (initially) help us pay for nanny wages.
 Five houses and four years later, and we’ve got a solid foundation of cash flowing assets.